U.S. attorney general cites 'irregularities' at jail where Epstein died

 At MCC, two jail guards are required to make separate checks on all prisoners every 30 minutes, but that procedure was not followed on the night of Epstein’s death, according to an official who was not authorized to speak on the record on the matter.
 In addition, guards are required to make another check every 15 minutes on prisoners who are on suicide watch.

-The New York City medical examiner said an autopsy had been completed on Epstein on Sunday but that a determination on the cause of death is still pending.
+The New York City medical examiner said that an autopsy had been completed on Epstein on Sunday but that a determination on the cause of death is still pending.

+Epstein’s death also affects civil litigation.
+In a court filing on Monday, two unnamed accusers of Epstein urged a federal judge in West Palm Beach, Florida, to scrap portions of Epstein’s 2008 non-prosecution agreement with federal prosecutors there that provided immunity to his alleged co-conspirators from criminal charges.

+The accusers said Epstein’s death rendered moot all possible objections to scrapping the agreement.

+The filing came in a long-running lawsuit by alleged victims who said prosecutors violated their rights by failing to consult them about Epstein’s plea agreement, which was made on condition that Epstein cooperate with the Florida state prosecutors.

-Reporting by Jonathan Allen and Matthew Lavietes; Additional reporting by Karen Freifeld; Editing by Will Dunham
+Reporting by Jonathan Allen and Matthew Lavietes; Additional reporting by Karen Freifeld and Jonathan Stempel; Editing by Will Dunham